ThomWright/ThomWright.github.io/_failure-patterns/store-then-reference.md

 ## Solution

 First store the data, then store the reference.
+Any updates to this data should be written separately, rather than overwriting the original, in an [append-only](https://en.wikipedia.org/wiki/Append-only) manner.

+This can be thought of similarly to [Multiversion Concurrency Control (MVCC)](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) in databases.

+This operation is naturally [resumable](../resumable-operation).
+[Garbage collection](../garbage-collection) can be used to clean up stale, unreferenced data.

 ## See also